What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 2. The biological significance of the reproduction of organisms.
 Reproduction methods.

-Reproduction is the reproduction of similar organisms, which provides
+Reproduction is the reproduction of similar organisms, which ensures

-the number of individuals of the species, the continuity of life.
+number of individuals of a species, continuity of life.
 Asexual, sexual and

 vegetative reproduction of organisms.